NNPDF/nnpdf/doc/README.md

 navigate to the `sphinx/` directory and execute the command `make html`.
 This produces the documentation in the `build/index/` directory.
 The `index.html` can be viewed with any appropriate browser.

-Note: it may be required to install `recommonmark` to interpret markdown.
-To do so, simply run
+It is required to install `recommonmark` to interpret markdown.
+To add the dependencies to your environment, run

 ```
 conda install sphinx recommonmark
 ```